Act Implementing EU Directive on Transparent and Predictable Working Conditions

 Termination of an Employment Agreement

-In principle, indefinite term employment contracts may only be terminated if the employer has a reasonable ground for dismissal.
+In principle, indefinite term employment agreements may only be terminated if the employer has a reasonable ground for dismissal.
 An employer also needs a reasonable ground for dismissal if they wish to terminate a fixed-term employment agreement prematurely.
 An indefinite term contract can be terminated by:

 In the application for the UWV permission, the employer has to explain the reason for dismissal.
 If the reason for dismissal is, for instance, a poor financial situation, the employer should be able to demonstrate this with financial data.